- ASSOCIATE PROFESSOR | Surgery

 Dr. Greenstein discusses Inflammatory Bowel Disease in the New York Daily News Daily Checkup.

-Watch Dr. Greenstein perform a Minimally Invasive Subtotal Colectomy and J-Pouch for Ulcerative Colitis and a Laparoscopic Ileocolic Resection for Crohn’s Disease.
+Watch Dr. Greenstein perform a Minimally Invasive Subtotal Colectomy; a Laparoscopic J pouch for Ulcerative Colitis; and a Laparoscopic Ileocolic Resection for Crohn’s Disease.

 In this nationally presented video, Dr. Greenstein performs emergency surgery for Perforated Crohn’s Disease during pregnancy.